7th Year PhD Student in Physics "To realize that you do not understand is a virtue; not to realize that you do not understand is a defect." - Lao Tzu

 Curtis recognizes that leadership comes in various forms, but that all leaders share common traits, such as the ability to reflect on past decisions, acknowledging areas of improvement, and a desire to change.
 Curtis attributes most of his success to this systematic process of reflection, recognition, and self-improvement.
 He believes this process is ideal for discovering yourself, developing who you want to be, and strengthening your leadership traits.
 As your coach, Curtis is excited to learn and grow from the experiences and opportunities that lie before you.

 Troy received his B.S. in Materials Science and Engineering from Cornell University in May 2015.
 While at Cornell, he worked as a residential adviser for three years where he developed a fondness for engaging in deep conversations and listening to others’ life stories.
 He commissioned as a 2nd Lieutenant in the US Army Reserve through the Cornell Army ROTC program where he learned to appreciate being part of a cohesive team united by a common purpose.
-Troy is currently a 3rd year graduate student in BioEngineering conducting protein-engineering research under the advisement of Dr. Ravi Kane.
+Troy is currently a 3rd year graduate student in BioEngineering conducting research on the engineering of antimicrobial enzymes under the advisement of Dr. Ravi Kane.